It is when you start to get your adult life back again!

-The bond is getting stronger between you both means they are less likely to want to let you go, especially at bedtime!
+The stronger bond between you both means they are less likely to want to let you go, especially at bedtime!

 Another reason for this nighttime separation anxiety is that your toddler may have started to realize how important you are to their life.

 They rely on you!
 They have done since birth, they just didn’t realize it.

 Now, they realize that they are entirely dependent upon you, which may result in them wanting to be around you all the time.

 Has your toddler recently started kindergarten?
 Have you changed their babysitter?
 Is someone new looking after them?

 These are huge life changes for a toddler.
 It may increase your toddler’s separation anxiety because you are now leaving them at kindergarten, or with someone new.

 The good news is that it doesn’t take long for a toddler to get used to the changes.
 Instead, you need to ride it out.

 Now that your little one is a toddler, they start to get more interested in what you are doing or watching.

 Gone are the days when you could put anything on TV, and they wouldn’t understand or care what was happening.
 Now they pay attention!